cascer1/keep-talking-manual-distributor/README.md

 6. Choose whether you want to randomize the page count per player (this means one player can have more pages than another player)
 7. Click Generate

-The tool will tell you which pages of the manual you should use.

-In the future, the tool will generate a PDF file for you which contains only the pages selected for you.
+The tool will generate a PDF file for you in the directory where it is located.